 When facilities are available, the Commercial Water hookup can be used to supply all coach water system requirements.
-In this manner, the coach water tank and pump system is automatically bypassed by the supply line check valve and water pressure is developed by the external connection.
-Water input pressure is regulated by a 40-pound in-line valve.
+In this manner, the coach water tank and pump system are automatically bypassed by the supply line check valve and water pressure is developed by the external connection.
+Water inlet pressure is regulated to 40-psi by a valve which is part of the combination city (commercial) water fill, check valve, and regulator shown in figure 5-1.